Return to Index

 One way of dealing with the issue is to explain that there are different kind of friends, and that they can share different parts of themselves with more than one person.
 You may want to explain that although their school classes have people of the same age, it's all right to have friends that are older and younger.

-"Mimi has neighborhood friends with whom she plays soccer and dolls, but when we go to art camp in the summer, her friends are often pre-teens who are three or four years older than she is," her father explains.
+"Mimi has neighborhood friends with whom she plays soccer and dolls, but when we go to art camp in the summer, her friends are often pre-teens who are 3-4 older than she is," her father explains.

 Ellen's parents have found that her love of numbers gets her a lot of attention with the older children, but she prefers her same age friends for many play time activities, such as sports and movies.
 "Ellen's best friends are still her same age friends, but she likes to compete with the older kids in math and she shares with them a love of complexity and problem-solving."